edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

   - This creates an unwanted horizontal scrollbar
   - Recommendation: Implement text wrapping for the email or use a more responsive container

+### Accessibility Issues

+- Button implementation problems:
+  - Incorrect nesting of `<button>` elements inside `<a>` tags
+  - This creates accessibility issues and is invalid HTML
+  - Affects multiple components including CTAs and navigation
+  - Recommendation: Refactor to use either buttons or links appropriately, not both nested
+  - Impact: Affects screen readers and keyboard navigation

 ## Recommendations by Priority

 ### High Priority (Technical Debt & Critical UX Issues)